Wrestling with Life Analytic Theology and Biblical Narratives

 Eleonore Stump, Saint Louis University

-The workshop will take place at Tantur Ecumenical Institute in Jerusalem from June 17 - June 21, 2019.
+The workshop took place at Tantur Ecumenical Institute in Jerusalem from June 17 - June 21, 2019.

 Summary of the Project